DNNCommunity/DNNDocs/content/guides/tutorials/troubleshooting/ts-site-theme-not-loading/index.md

 related-topics: ts-how-to-increase-max-upload-file-size,ts-error-login-ip-filtering-is-currently-disabled,ts-error-another-user-has-taken-action-on-the-page,ts-error-unknown-server-tag-DNNComboBox,ts-error-could-not-load-awssdk,ts-error-sql-timeout,ts-error-argumentnullexception-after-move-upgrade,ts-install-missing-resources,ts-mixed-content-ssl,ts-broken-profile-image,ts-page-remains-in-draft,ts-unable-to-remove-page-redirect-urls,ts-incomplete-content-localization,ts-missing-persona-bar
 ---

-# Troubleshooting: Site Theme Does Not Load
+# Troubleshooting: Site Theme Does Not Load or looks weird

 ## Symptom

-The site loads, but the theme does not.
+The site loads, but the Theme does not load correctly.
 Webpages are incorrectly rendered.

 ## Possible Cause

-Insufficient permissions for anonymous users.
+IIS is blocking access to Static Files (Images, Stylesheets, Javascripts etc.).
+Because of insufficient permissions for Anonymous Users these files are blocked, which looks as if the Theme is not loading.

 ## Solution